bhboyle/ESP32_Light_Switch/README.md

 Version 3 of the power board DOES NOT WORK.
 Well more accuratey the energy metering does not work.
 Do not use it.
 It blows components all over the place.
 Now on to version 4...

+Almost done version 4 of the power board.
+I will be ordering them shortly and test them.

 ## Introduction
 This project is an open source ESP32 based Wifi MQTT light switch.
 The device fits into a "Decor" style switch box.
 Sonoff devices are interesting but they do not fit into a regular box along side other non-smart switches.